headspace

 No, there is no fee associated with accessing any of our services at headspace Gladstone.

 One of the support pathways is through our Private Practitioners.
 This team may include: Psychologists and Mental Health Social Workers.
-To access this pathway, the client is required to obtain a Mental Health Care / Treatment Plan (MHCP / MHTP) from their GP.
-There may be a cost associated with obtaining a MHTP, we advise that you consult with your GP if there is a cost before you make an appointment to see them.
+To access this pathway, the client is required to obtain a Mental Health Care Plan (MHCP) from their GP.
+There may be a cost associated with obtaining a MHCP, we advise that you consult with your GP if there is a cost before you make an appointment to see them.
 The Care Coordinator that you will be linked in with will help support you through this process.

-Do I need a referral or Mental Health Treatment Plan?
+Do I need a referral or Mental Health Care Plan?
 Can anyone refer to headspace?

 No, anyone can get the referral process started for the young person.
 However, it is up to the young person if they wish to engage with our service.